chr5tphr/zennit/docs/source/how-to/use-rules-composites-and-canonizers.rst

     )

-To create custom composites following more complex patterns, see :doc:`/how-to/write-custom-composites`.
+To create custom Composites following more complex patterns, see :doc:`/how-to/write-custom-composites`.